 In April 2004, Slovenia designated the Natura 2000 sites and undertook to suitably protect them.
-It defined 26 sites for bird conservation and 260 sites for the conservation of habitat types and species.
-Thus there are 286 Natura 2000 sites in total, encompassing approximately 35 percent of the country.
+The network was enlarged in 2013.
+It defined 31 sites for bird conservation and 323 sites for the conservation of habitat types and species.
+Thus there are 354 Natura 2000 sites in total, encompassing 7683 km2 (7.677km2 terrestial, 6 km2 marine), which makes approximately 37 percent of the country.

 A particular characteristic of Slovenia is its great diversity of animal and plant species in a small area, and its well-preserved nature.
-The sites are home to 111 threatened plant and animal species protected by the Habitats Directive and 105 species protected by the Wild Birds Directive.
+The sites are home to 114 threatened plant and animal species and 60 habitat types protected by the Habitats Directive and 118 species protected by the Wild Birds Directive.

 Two thirds of sites are forested, a substantial part consists of areas with little vegetation (mainly rock walls), just under a tenth are areas above the tree line, and there are also notable areas of grasslands.
 A quarter of the total Natura 2000 sites in Slovenia fall within the Triglav National Park, regional and landscape parks, or are designated as nature reserves or natural monuments.